roomate/MVA-Projects/Optimal_Transport/README.md

 It mainly studies different relaxations of the Kantorovich problem in finite dimension, which I may recall is already in itself the relaxation of Monge problem.

-The application considered here is colour transfer, a image processing technique to 'transfer' the colour of a picture to another!
+The application considered here is colour transfer, an image processing technique to 'transfer' the colour of a picture to another!

 Given a source and a reference image: